forslund/mpd_skill/README.md

 # MPD skill

-This is a simple skill for connecting and controlling media players via the MPD protocol.
+This is a simple [Mycroft](https://mycroft.ai) skill for connecting to and controlling media players via the MPD protocol.

 ## Installation